Gasteria croucheri

-Gasteria croucheri ("Natal Gasteria") is a succulent plant, native to KwaZulu-Natal Province, South Africa.
+Gasteria croucheri, or Natal gasteria, is a succulent plant native to KwaZulu-Natal Province, South Africa.

 Description

 It is one of the larger Gasteria species (up to 400 by 600mm), closely related to Gasteria excelsa just to the south, and to Gasteria batesiana to the north.

 It has smooth, thick, straight leaves.
 These are dark grey-green, and lightly spotted (though juvenile plants sometimes have some rough tubercles).
 In full sun or under stress, the leaves can assume a purple colour.
 The leaves have hard, waxy, white margins and keels.
 The upper surface of the leaves are slightly concave.
 They are lanceolate and trigonous, with a point that is rounded but with a tiny spike.

 Juvenile plants have distichous leaves (their flat leaves in two opposite ranks) but adult plants form an erect rosette, with thick, sharp, keeled leaves.

 The tall inflorescence appears at the beginning of summer.

 Distribution

 This species occurs mainly in KwaZulu-Natal Province as far north as Durban.
 In the south it also extends slightly into the Eastern Cape but only as far as the Mzimvubu River.
 This is a relatively wet region, and its habitat is typically cliff faces or rocky outcrops.
 It is especially common on rocky slopes near the coast.

 To the north of its range, it becomes more like Gasteria tukhelensis or Gasteria batesiana, becoming smaller and offsetting to form clumps.

 To the south, it gradually changes into Gasteria excelsa, becoming larger and solitary (non-clumping).